 - Partnering with educational institutions to build a feeder program for entry-level candidates.

-Predictive analytics should be part of longer term enterprise strategy.
+Predictive analytics should be part of a longer-term enterprise strategy.
 In the short term consultants and contractors can fill the short term talent gap, while internal skills are being built out.

 The implementation of a predictive analytics project can result in significant changes to the way current employees work.
 Change management and training should be a part of any project not only for the success of the project but also to ensure that employees do not feel threatened and are capable of interpreting the results for various business scenarios.

 To that extent, enterprises should ensure that employees are familiar with how data is collected, stored, and processed.
 Data users must understand—at a high level—how the model produces forward-looking metrics, the margin of error, and how to interpret results and incorporate them in business decisions.
 Enterprises should look to not only augment existing business processes with predictive analytics, but also identify opportunities to completely revamp business processes with predictive analytics, and retrain employees appropriately.

 Investing for the Long Term

 Predictive analytics have powerful applications in today’s business environment.
 However, enterprises that seek to move beyond experimentation and become truly data-driven will need to train their employees and provide controlled self-serve access to relevant data.
 This self-service strategy is only effective when employees know how to test out hypotheses and propose solutions that will improve business outcomes.
 When in production, governance policies need to be in place to ensure the continued accuracy of models.
 As production deployments scale, costs should be closely monitored and optimized on an ongoing basis.